Harrison-Li/SAMGPT/README.md

 This file contains codes for just strcture constrained generation.

 **salience_map**
 This file contains codes for visualization of the generation.
-Highlighting next token with different to represent its probability to be generated.
+Highlighting next token with gradient colors to represent its probability to be generated.

 ## Dataset I used.